teehector10/gen711_final_project/README.md

 ![image](https://user-images.githubusercontent.com/103778390/166063050-5dc2afef-0e22-4914-932f-a1e870fcead1.png)

 ## Methods [Tobi]
 For our project we downloaded fasta files containing the complete SARS-CoV-2 genome from samples taken from the oronasopharynx of infected individuals provided by the National Center for Biotechnology Information.
-The source were infected individuals in Massachusetts.
-From the NCBI website we could create a phylogenic tree and run an alignment on the different samples from 2020 and 2022.
-We also used software called Snap Gene which allowed further comparison of the COVID19 nucelotide sequences and identified where areas in the sequence varied and showed mutations.
+We compared the sequences by running a BLAST alignment to observe any differences in the genomes between 2020 and 2022.
+Additionally, we constructed a phylogenic tree from the individual samples taken from each year to look at how closely related the two are, and whether there was minimal or greater divergence between the samples.

 ## Findings
 When conducting our phylogenic tree, we were able to visualize the ancestral background of differing COVID-19 isolations.